thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 whether they are communicating with another device or a cloud service.
 Therefore, it is best to leave SNI as MTI for all clients.

-Where privacy requirements necessitate it, the ECH (Encrypted Client Hello) extension {{?RFC9849}} prevents an on-path attacker from determining the domain name the client is trying to connect to.
+When a deployment requires that the identity of the server being contacted is not revealed to on-path observers — for example, in consumer-facing IoT devices communicating over untrusted networks, or in healthcare and personal wellness applications where connection metadata may disclose sensitive information — the ECH (Encrypted Client Hello) extension {{?RFC9849}} prevents an on-path attacker from determining the domain name the client is trying to connect to.
 Since the ECH extension requires the use of Hybrid Public Key Encryption (HPKE) {{?RFC9180}}, and additional protocols require further protocol exchanges and cryptographic operations, there is a certain overhead associated with this privacy feature.
 Note that in industrial IoT deployments, the use of ECH may be disabled because network administrators routinely inspect the SNI to detect malicious behavior.
 Furthermore, to avoid leaking DNS lookups to network inspection altogether, additional protocols are needed, including DNS-over-HTTPS (DoH) {{?RFC8484}}, DNS-over-TLS (DoT) {{?RFC7858}}, and DNS-over-QUIC (DoQ) {{?RFC9250}}.
+See {{privacy-considerations}} for further discussion of privacy properties and guidance on when ECH support is appropriate.

 Where IoT devices are accepting (D)TLS connections (i.e., they are acting as a server), it is unlikely that there will be a useful name placed into the SNI by